RLOpenCatalyst/catdocs/Catalyst/source/orgsetupdefined.rst

 Setup Environments
 ^^^^^^^^^^^^^^^^^^

 In an Organization you can create multiple Environments.
+These environments need to be linked to Projects back.
 For example: Production, Development, Testing and so on.

 Follow the steps to setup a new Environment in an Organization: